11mm Pin fire

 |Propellant weight Grain||-|

-The PPRJ ammunition is not of sniper accuracy, it is really an AP ammunition to gain a better capability against hard targets.
-The accuracy is given as within 18cm2 at 100 meters as an average, tested in 200 series, shot with 10 rounds in each series in the delivery tests.
-Also, the trajectory is different between the PPRJ and the standard 6,5 m/41 projectile, so the shooter needs to readjust the point of aim when used.
-The ammunition is intended against lightly armored targets as personnel carriers or shields at artillery.
+The ammunition ultimately found use as a special issue to snipers.
+It is noted that in 1956 that the combat load of each sniper included 40 rounds of pprj along with 40 rounds of sniper grade prj m/41 ammunition.
+While the pprj ammunition was not quite of sniper accuracy, the armor piercing ammunition did provide the sniper a better capability against hard targets.
+The accuracy of the pprj is given as within 18cm2 (2.79 sq in) at 100 meters as an average when tested in 200 series of 10 rounds each in the delivery tests.
+Also, the trajectory is different between the pprj and the standard 6,5 m/41 projectile, so when used the sniper needed to readjust the point of aim.
+The ammunition was intended against such lightly armored targets as personnel carriers or shields of artillery pieces.

-Even if the PPRJ cartridge generates a higher Pmax of 3500 atm compared to an standard m/41 ammunition that has a Pmax of 3300 atm, the PPRJ can be used in all of the 6,5 mm weapons in use in the Swedish army.
+While the pprj cartridge generates a higher Pmax of 3500 atm (51,435 psi) compared to the standard m/41 cartridge that has a Pmax of 3300 atm (48,496 psi), the pprj could be used in all of the 6,5 mm weapons used by the Swedish military.

 140 mm of concrete